Great White Shark Conservation

 Accommodation

-Whilst on the project you will stay in a delightful brick house situated two minutes from the harbour, which bustles with action and boats as people head out to sea.
-The house is very comfortable with dorm rooms, a nice kitchen, a dining area, a lounge with television and video/board games, and an outside entertainment area for the evenings.
-There is a small supermarket nearby (volunteers usually buy provisions and prepare meals together) and the house is located is a very safe and beautiful area where you can freely walk around during the day.
+Whilst on the project you will stay in a modern and spacious house situated two minutes from the harbour, which bustles with action and boats as people head out to sea.
+The house is very comfortable with dorm rooms, a nice kitchen, open plan dining area and a lounge with television and video/board games, and an outside entertainment area for the evenings.
+There is a small supermarket nearby (volunteers usually buy provisions and prepare meals together) and the house is located in a very safe and beautiful area where you can freely walk around during the day.

 Food & Beverages

-We supply breakfast at the volunteer house, this includes coffee, tea, milk, bread, cereals, juice and yogurt.
-Food and refreshments are supplied on the boat.
-This includes various sandwiches, chips / crisps, fruits, soft drinks, water and juice.
+We supply breakfast at the volunteer house, this includes coffee, tea, milk, bread, cereals, juice and yoghurt.
+A light snack and refreshment is supplied on the boat.

 Internet Access